soavarice/PopcornTV/readme.md

 #Thanks to JHFreeman for the solution.
 Movies working again with YTS.ag
 as API.
-If you cant load movie, get bach a try second or third time.
+If you cant load movie, get back a try second or third time.
 It works for me nad JHFreeman.

 #Miror form @OstlerDev